apache/druid/integration-tests-ex/docs/conversion.md

 folder, copy in the required files, and mount that at `/resources`.
 Or, if we feel energetic, just change the specs to read their data from `/shared/data`, since `/shared` is already mounted.

+### Extensions

+You may see build or other code that passes a list of extensions to an old integration test.
+Such configuration represents a misunderstanding of how tests (as clients) actually work.
+Tests nave no visibility to a Druid installation directory.
+As a result, the "extension" concept does not apply.
+Instead, tests are run from Maven, and are subject to the usual Maven process for locating jar files.
+That means that any extensions which the test wants to use should be listed as dependencies in the `pom.xml` file, and will be available on the class path.
+There is no need for, or use of, the `druid_extensions_loadList` for tests (or, indeed, for any client.)

 ### Starter Test (Optional)